NicoleEic/Brain_and_Code/_posts/2019-10-20-colourmaps.md

 <img src="{{ site.baseurl }}/assets/colour1.png" alt="non-matching" height="200">

 It becomes apparent that the midpoints of the colour maps differ in their luminance, which can introduce perceptual artefacts despite the fact that all maps range from black to white.
 This effect becomes much more evident, when we use pre-defined colour maps that come with the image viewer.
-Some of the default maps have been designed for very different purposes, but it worth thinking about if luminance should be controlled for in your display.
+Some of the default maps have been designed for very different purposes, but it's worth thinking about if luminance should be controlled for in your display.
 In FSLeyes, the default colour maps can be accessed at ```FSLeyes.app/Contents/Resources/assets/colourmaps/```.
 In the figure below I plot the luminance profiles for a selection of default colour maps.
-Within your python code, you can access them as follows:
+Within your Python code, you can access them as follows:
 ```
 import fsleyes